 Our Open Data site sits on an ESRI ArcGIS Hub platform.

 We're currently reviewing and updating our disproportionate burden section using supplier quotes and estimates for work required to improve our compliancy with WCAG 2.1 AA success criteria and the public sector accessibility regulations.
 Contact us to be notified when this section of the statement is updated.

 Content that's not within the scope of the accessibility regulations

 PDFs and other documents

-Some of Bristol County Councils older PDFs do not meet accessibility standards.
+Some of Bristol City Councils older PDFs do not meet accessibility standards.
 We're working towards making more of our PDFs meet the WCAG 2.1 AA accessibility standards.
 The public sector accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018, unless they're essential to providing our services.